 If you decide to appeal, this will not affect your waiting list position.
 The Appeal Panel has no authority or power to move your child up or down the waiting list.
-If you require more information on your child's waiting list position you should contact School Admissions on 0121 704 6693.
+If you require more information on your child's waiting list position you should contact School Admissions.
 The Appeal Panel cannot take account of your waiting list position, so this should not be discussed at the appeal hearing.